orionis-framework/docs/src/content/docs/en/architecture/service-container.md

 You only need to pass the other required parameters to the method, and the container will manage the dependencies for you.

-### Manually resolving a service
+### Manually resolve a service

-If you need to manually resolve a registered service, you can do so using the `make` method available on the application facade instance.
+If you need to manually resolve a registered service, you can do so using the `make` method available on the instance or on the facade `orionis.support.facades.application.Application` of the application instance.
 This method allows you to obtain an instance of the service registered in the container.

 You can resolve it using either the contract (interface) or the alias with which it was registered.

-Example usage:
+#### Resolving With The Application Facade

+Usage example:

 ```python
 from orionis.support.facades.application import Application